StephenHogsten/TableTopSwap2/README.md

 - [X] indicate in GameList if they have more than four
 - [X] sort GameList by most recent first
   - [X] sort TradeList by most recent first
-- [ ] for saving, does done need to be in componentwillmount?
+- [X] for saving, does done need to be in componentwillmount?
     - answer: no
-  - [ ] add spinner to everything that waits?
+  - [X] add spinner to everything that waits?
 - [ ] fiddle with the linking within trades
+  - [X] make sure recipient sought is being added on creation
+  - [ ] create sender sought on creation
+  - [ ] link to recipient sought on accept
+  - [ ] create recipient sought on accept
+  - [ ] mark complete on complete
+  - [ ] my games aren't being defaulted when coming from my gamecard (the other is)
 - [ ] fiddle with all the wording
 - [ ] remove unnecessary logging
 - [ ] add City/State to profile